 “There really isn’t a way to mention this,” says Chang.
 “The best way to get this point across is just to create a physical barrier.”
 If you want time together as a couple after the reception, Chang recommends staying somewhere private.
 Hole up in your hotel room.
 Put up the “do not disturb” sign.
 Book a wedding suite in a separate hotel.
 Your guests will get the message.

-“Don’t include rituals / traditions or other elements that might be offensive to the culture of the country where you get married,” says Cadini.
+“Don’t include rituals or traditions or other elements that might be offensive to the culture of the country where you get married,” says Cadini.

-To avoid any cultural miscommunication, Cadini suggests asking a local wedding planner about your location’s specific customs or traditions.
+To avoid any cultural miscommunication and to maintain good destination wedding etiquette, Cadini suggests asking a local wedding planner about your location’s specific customs or traditions.
+Wedding specialists from sites like Destination Weddings can also be helpful.
 If you find out that tipping is considered rude, pass that information along to your guests.

 There are a lot of logistics and details involved with attending a destination wedding, so be sure to give your guests plenty of information as far in advance as possible.
 Your wedding website is the ideal place to share all of the important information—from the weekend’s schedule to transportation information, emergency contact information, and much more.